Testing in high-dimensional spiked models: Contour integral representation

 In cases SigD and CCA, we require, in addition, that the contour $\mathcal{K}$ does not intersect $\left[ \Psi_{11}^{-1},\infty\right) $, which ensures the analyticity of the integrand in an open subset of $\mathbb{C}$ that includes $\mathcal{K}$. \end{lemma}

-The statement of the lemma immediately follows from Proposition 1 of Dharmawansa and Johnstone (2014) and from equation (\ref{LRgeneral}).
+The statement of the lemma immediately follows from \cite[Prop.
+1]{dhjo14} and from equation (\ref{LRgeneral}).
 Our next step is to apply the Laplace approximation to integrals (\ref{integral}).
 To this end, we shall transform the right hand side of (\ref{integral}) so that it has a \textquotedblleft Laplace form\textquotedblright

+The dependence on $\theta$ will usually not be shown explicitly.
 Leaving $\sqrt{\pi p}/\left( 2\pi\mathrm{i}\right) $ separate from $g(z)$ allows us to choose $f(z)$ and $g(z)$ that are bounded in probability, and makes some of the expressions below more compact.
 In order to apply the Laplace approximation, we shall deform the contour of integration so that it passes through a critical point $z_{0}$ of $f(z)$ and is such that $\operatorname{Re}f(z)$ is strictly increasing as $z$ moves away from $z_{0}$ along the contour, at least in a vicinity of $z_{0}$.